 Discover Their Strengths

 Once a parent has joined the PTO make a point to reach out to them one on one.
-Maybe it's by email or phone but the goal is to make a personal contact to the new volunteer.
-You want to get to know them a bit more and why they have chosen to say 'yes!' to volunteering, and what they want their level of involvement to be.
+Maybe it’s by email or phone but the goal is to make a personal contact to the new volunteer.
+You want to get to know them a bit more and why they have chosen to say ‘yes!’ to volunteering.
+What level of involvement can they commit to?

 Ask questions and listen to their response.
 Take notes because this is a crucial step in identifying where the parent is best suited to fit into the PTO structure.
 You want to uncover their strengths, time commitments, passions and willingness for participation.
 You want to discover their strengths and suggest a placement in the organization which best suits their characteristics and strengths.
 The more they feel a sense of winning and acceptance for the gifts they possess the more likely they will be to stay involved and create the momentum that you look for from a volunteer.